RX Gru: a short-period pre-main-sequence eclipsing binary with a distant circumbinary companion: Analysis

 \subsection{Spectral analysis}

-To measure atmospheric parameters of stars in the binary, we extracted individual spectra using spectral disentangling.
+To measure the atmospheric parameters of stars in the binary, we extracted individual spectra using spectral disentangling.
 We used the separation method implemented in the disentangling code \textsc{fd3} \citep{fdbinary} with a \textsc{python}-based wrapper\footnote{\url{https://github.com/ayushmoharana/fd3\_initiator}}.
 We selected a subset of the HARPS spectra where the line profiles were clearly separated for the two stars and used them for disentangling.
 The code takes stellar light fractions as inputs for each epoch, which were calculated using broadening functions (BFs; \citealt{bfsvd}).
 The code then optimizes the orbital elements of the binary orbit, initialized using the RV solutions, to separate the individual spectra.
+Using these spectra, the code calculates the corresponding residuals for every composite spectrum.
+We checked for any sharp features that could arise out of improper disentangling or static components like telluric and interstellar Na doublet lines.
+We did not find any such features and, therefore, we accepted the disentangling solution.
 The final spectra were cleaned for any RV offsets that could arise out of the disentangling routine.
-We also corrected the continuum for any continuum trends that come from the disentangling process \citep{fd3bias}.
+We also corrected the continuum for any bias trends that propagate through the disentangling process \citep{fd3bias}.
 We used cubic splines to remove these trends.
-The final errors on the disentangled spectra are taken as the sum of the scaled residuals from the disentangling method and the signal-to-noise ratio (S/N) of the individual disentangled spectra.
+The final errors on the disentangled spectra are taken as the sum of the scaled residuals from the disentangling method and the S/N of the individual disentangled spectra.
 Details of the methodology can be found in \citet{2021MNRAS.508.5687H} and \citet{moharana2023}.

 For our spectral analysis, we used \textsc{ispec} \citep{ispec2014,ispec2019}.
-We employed the synthetic spectral fitting (SSF) method, which consists in performing a $\chi^2$ minimization using grids of theoretical spectra that are synthesized on-the-fly.
+Since disentangled spectra could be affected by biases, due to normalization or faint static lines, we avoided modelling individual lines and preferred an error-weighted joint fitting of all lines.
+We employed the synthetic spectral fitting (SSF) method, which consists of performing a $\chi^2$ minimization using grids of theoretical spectra that are synthesized on-the-fly.
 The SSF was carried out on the line lists from Gaia-ESO Survey (GES; \citealt{gso2012,gso2013}), which covers the wavelength range of 420--920\,nm.
 The SSF uses \textsc{spectrum}\footnote{\url{http://www.appstate.edu/~grayro/spectrum/spectrum.html}} to generate theoretical spectra with model atmospheres from \citet{marcges}.
 The solar abundances were chosen from \citet{grevesse2007}.